sdil/high-ingestion-rate-demo/README.md

 **Important Note**: The data received must be inserted into [Queue](https://docs.python.org/3/library/queue.html) and **NOT** list.
 This is because python queue has `get()` and `get_nowait()` functions which are suitable for multithreaded environment.
 If we're using list instead for buffer store, we might losing some data as another thread is manipulating the data.

+## How to Run

+Prerequisite:

+- Has Go, Python 3 and Docker installed locally

+1. Open terminal 1 and run `make producer`
+2. Open terminal 2 and run `make consumer-batch` or `make consumer-loop`
+3. Open terminal 3 and run `make load-test-100`